 Click the links below to jump on the topic:

 CSS element selector

-Elements selector is used to select the HTML elements based on their names.
+Elements selector is used to selecting the HTML elements based on their names.
 We simply type the name of the HTML element and then type a pair of curly braces and define the properties of CSS in between them.
-The below image shows the example of the CSS element selector.
+The below image shows an example of the CSS element selector.